embodied-computation-group/metadpy/docs/source/examples/2-Fitting the model-MLE.md

 meta_d_sigma = 0.1  # Include some between-subject variability
 ```

-**Simulate the responses and fit the model for different levels of metacognition:**
+### Simulate the responses and fit the model for different levels of metacognition

 ```{code-cell} ipython3
 results_df = pd.DataFrame([])